gaybro8777/floridaveteransbenefits/_posts/2013-11-02-who-is-eligible-aid-and-attendance-pension-benefit.md

 Medical evidence for a rating for "aid and attendance" or "housebound" for living arrangements other than a nursing home should be submitted with the application to avoid a delay in the approval process.
 Waiting for the regional office to order medical records is a time-consuming process, mainly because doctors offices don't respond quickly to these kinds of requests.

 We recommend a report completed by the physician, and obtained by the family prior to submission of the claim.
 This report is then included with the initial application.
-We provide in our book a form entitled "Form 1 -- Statement of Attending Physician (used to determine rating for A&A or HB)."
+We provide in our book a form entitled "Form 1 -- Statement of Attending Physician (used to determine rating for A&amp;A or HB)."
 This document is similar to a form used internally by VA to obtain information from veterans medical facilities for determining a rating.
 It is in a format that a veterans service representative would recognize.

 Ratings are requested by checking the appropriate box for aid and attendance or housebound on VA Form 21-526 or VA Form 21-534.